-Notre Dame de Namur University (NDNU) is a Catholic, not-for-profit, coeducational institution serving approximately 1,900 students from diverse backgrounds.
+Notre Dame de Namur University (NDNU) is a Catholic, not-for-profit, coeducational institution serving approximately 1,700 students from diverse backgrounds.
 Established in 1851 by the Sisters of Notre Dame de Namur, NDNU is the third oldest college in California and the first authorized to grant the baccalaureate degree to women.
-NDNU maintains a strong commitment to academic excellence, social justice and community engagement.
-The University is fully accredited and offers a rich variety of undergraduate, graduate, doctorate and teacher credential programs.
-The historic campus is located on the San Francisco peninsula in Silicon Valley.
+NDNU maintains a strong commitment to academic excellence, social justice, and community engagement.
+The university is fully accredited and offers a rich variety of undergraduate, graduate, doctoral, and teacher credential programs.
+The historic campus is located on the San Francisco Peninsula in Silicon Valley.

 College of Arts and Sciences

 School of Business and Management

 208 teaching faculty, 105 full-time equivalent (FTE) faculty: 154 part-time; 3 full-time library faculty

 95% of full-time teaching faculty members hold doctoral or terminal degrees